intherejeet/intherejeet.github.io/_pages/about.md

 Hello and welcome!
 I'm **Inderjeet**, a Senior Researcher at **Fujitsu Research Europe**, where I'm driving the frontier of AI towards security, reliability, and practicality.
 My work is at the intersection of generative and trustworthy AI.

 ## Latest News
- - Paper accepted at BMVC-2024 conference.
+ - A paper accepted at BMVC-2024 conference.
- - Paper accepted at ECCV-2024 conference.
+ - A paper accepted at ECCV-2024 conference.

 ## Professional Achievements 🏆🔬